bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 Remark: The answer is the n'th [Catalan number](https://en.wikipedia.org/wiki/Catalan_number)

 ---
+- [x] 100.
+Same Tree (Easy)
+> Given the roots of two binary trees `p` and `q`, write a function to check if they are the same or not.

+---
+- [x] 106.
+Construct Binary Tree from Inorder and Postorder Traversal
+> Given two integer arrays `inorder` and `postorder` where `inorder` is the `inorder` traversal of a binary tree and `postorder` is the `postorder` traversal of the same tree, construct and return the binary tree.

+_Note that: 1.
+Last element of `postorder` is the `root`, 2. `inorder` array will look like `[..., root, ...]`.
+This means that for each element in `preorder` we can recursively (by `pop`ing) build its left and right subtrees if we know the index of `root` element in the `inorder` array._

+---
 - [x] 114.
 Flatten Binary Tree to Linked List
 > Given the `root` of a binary tree, flatten the tree into a "linked list":
 > The "linked list" should use the same `TreeNode` class where the `right` child pointer points to the next node in the list and the `left` child pointer is always null.

 - Recursive solution.
 For each `node`, `flatten` its both subtrees and then recombine pointers so that the `root` together with its flattened left subtree and flattened right subtree form a flattened tree.

+---
+- [x] 133.
+Clone Graph (Medium)
+> Given a reference of a `node` in a connected undirected graph.
+Return a deep copy (clone) of the graph.

+_Solution: DFS - inner function accepts two nodes: original one and it's clone.
+Keep track of `map: value -> node object` when updating neighbour pointers in clones_

 ---
 - [x] 135.
 Candy (Hard)